lee2998p/Embedded2/scripts/README.md

-Description of files and the functions used in the files
+Description of files in the 'scripts' folder and the functions used in the files

 # automatic_notification.py
 The file uses Cron.schedule() to run the send_email function every day.